gitlabhq/gitlabhq/doc/api/merge_requests.md

 ```
 ## Unsubscribe from a merge request

-Unsubscribes from a merge request to not receive notifications from that merge
+Unsubscribes the authenticated user from a merge request to not receive
-request.
-If the operation is successful, status code `201` together with the
+notifications from that merge request.
+If the operation is successful, status
-updated merge request is returned.
-If the user is not subscribed to the merge
+code `200` together with the updated merge request is returned.
+If the user is
-request, the status code `304` is returned.
-If the project or merge request is
+not subscribed to the merge request, the status code `304` is returned.
+If the
-not found, status code `404` is returned.
+project or merge request is not found, status code `404` is returned.

 ```
-POST /projects/:id/merge_requests/:merge_request_id/unsubscribe
+DELETE /projects/:id/merge_requests/:merge_request_id/subscription
 ```

 | Attribute | Type | Required | Description |